The Tekken name is elemental to the fighting game genre.

 With the release of the lukewarm Tekken 7 now dating back to June 2017, attention has turned to the next expected entry in the series, Tekken 8, as the source of redemption and a return to form interest for the franchise.

 Tekken 8 Release Date

 Bandai Namco has yet to announce or reveal Tekken 8 officially.
-Accordingly, no release date is available at the current time.
+Accordingly, no release date is available at the moment.

 In many ways, fighting games are the gift that keeps on giving; releasing a new game doesn’t involve the same amount or type of work that goes into, say, an original action-adventure IP.

 Previous entries have established the basic mechanics, aesthetic, and a foundation to the story, making work on a subsequent entry a rather straightforward operation relative to traditional game development cycles.

-With this in mind, coupled with the fact that the series is a long-running staple of the Japanese publisher’s catalog and Tekken 7 has sold over 3 million copies worldwide since release, we can more or less guarantee Tekken 8 at some point in the future.
+With this in mind, coupled with the fact that the series is a long-running staple of the Japanese publisher’s catalog and Tekken 7 has sold over 3 million copies worldwide since its release, we can more or less guarantee Tekken 8 will be released at some point in the future.
 Tekken is so entrenched as a gaming brand that the mediocre critical response to Tekken 7 has had little to no impact on sales.

 A healthy Tekken 7 eSports microcosm helps as well, with Bandai Namco presumably keen to keep it going through the Tekken World Tour format and events like EVO Championship Series.

-Nowadays, Bandai Namco releases Tekken games at a much slower rate compared to the halcyon days of the late 1990s-early 2000s when the developer unleashed six Tekken games (and arguably the best in the series) in the period of 10 years, between 1994 and 2004.
+Nowadays, Bandai Namco releases Tekken games at a much slower rate compared to the halcyon days of the late 1990s to the early 2000s when the developer unleashed six Tekken games (and arguably the best in the series) in the period of 10 years, between 1994 and 2004.